 Run a 30-minute lunch & learn where someone demos their favourite AI use.

-Pick two safe, repeatable use cases (subject lines, blog outlines) and define them as pilots.
+Pick 2 safe, repeatable use cases (subject lines, blog outlines) and define them as pilots.

-Create a shared prompt library in Notion or Google Docs.
+Create a shared Use Case library in Notion or Google Docs.

 Nominate an "AI champion" to test a custom GPT for brand tone or campaign copy.